playbasis/spinwheel-js/README.md

   });
   ...
 ```
+* More events you can listen to which you can begin your custom function at the same time spinwheel reached certain point of operation

+  * `pb-spinwheel-ready-event` - when spinwheel successfully loaded all reward data and its spin button becomes ready to click (not disabled anymore).
+It will be fired only once.
+Possible reward array will be returned as `e.detail`.

+    ```javascript
+    // listen to ready event
+    document.addEventListener("pb-spinwheel-ready-event", function(e) {
+      console.log("All reward data is fetched: ", e.detail);
+    });
+    ```

+  * `pb-spinwheel-result-reward-event` - when spinwheel executed engine rule behind the scene and got result reward before it begins spinning the wheel.
+Thus you have time to do something in parallel of spinning.

+    ```javascript
+    // listen to result reward event
+    document.addEventListener("pb-spinwheel-result-reward-event", function(e) {
+      console.log("Result reward for user is: ", e.detail);
+    });
+    ```

 * If you need to call member functions of spinwheel element as you already added it into DOM.
 You have to wait until `WebComponentsReady` is fired first, then you can further continue your usage.
 Use the following code

 ```javascript